Staten Island Arts currently administers two types of arts education grants.

 All first-time applicants must attend an information session.
 The information session schedule can be found here.

-Projects must focus on the exploration of art and artistic process.
-Intercurricular collaboration is encouraged but not required.
+Projects must focus on the exploration of art and the artistic process.
+Inter-curricular collaboration is encouraged but not required.
 Projects must take place in schools and center on the development and implementation of sequential, skills-based study that incorporates one or more art forms and includes a minimum of 3 hands-on learning sessions with students.
 ABC Regrant funding must not replace, or appear to replace, the role of certified arts teachers in school.

 The grant is funded by New York State Council on the Arts, a state agency Statewide Community Regrant Program with the support of the Office of the Governor and the New York State Legislature.